Saturday, October 25, 2025

 More

-PIPESTEM, W.Va. — After two years of construction, a new aerial tram at Pipestem Resort State Park will officially open during a ribbon-cutting ceremony on Thursday, Sept.
-4, at 11 a.m.
+PIPESTEM, W.Va. — After two years of construction, a new aerial tram at Pipestem Resort State Park has reopened.

-The event at the top of the tram at Pipestem will mark a major milestone in the park's history and will highlight the state’s continued investment in its state parks system, according to Brett McMillion, director of the W.Va.
-Division of Natural Resources.
+At a ribbon-cutting at the top of the tram at Pipestem, Brett McMillion, director of the W.Va.
+Division of Natural Resources, said the project marked a major milestone in the park's history and will highlight the state’s continued investment in its state parks system, according to

 New gondolas allow for greater visibility on the tram rides at Pipestem.
 (Photo courtesy W.Va.
 Dept. of Tourism)

-The ceremony will include remarks by state and local leaders, followed by a ribbon-cutting and a ceremonial first ride on the tram into the Bluestone Gorge.
+The ceremony included remarks by state and local leaders, followed by a ribbon-cutting and a ceremonial first ride on the tram into the Bluestone Gorge.

 McMillion said he was honored to be overseeing the park system at a time when the tram at Pipestem was being reopened.